ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 mount /dev/xxx /boot
 ````

 Where `xxx` your EFI partition name.
 For example sda1 for primary hard disk.
 Proceed to chapter **9.
 System Configuration** until you reach chapter     **10.3.
 Linux-5.16.9**.

+#### Linux firmware ####

+Most of modern PC require additional firmware in order to boot kernel and use computer devices.
+The great article about could be found in BLFS [book](https://www.linuxfromscratch.org/blfs/view/stable-systemd/postlfs/firmware.html).
+I would recommend you inspect you hardware using `lsmod` command.
+When you deside which firmware you need, copy necessary folders and files in your `/usr/lib/firmware` folder.
+For exmaple if you using laptop with cheap AMD GPU picasso/raven family you need copy content of 'amdgpu' folder inside of `/usr/lib/firmware/amdgpu`.
+You don't need all files, you just need all `picasso*.bin`, `raven*.bin`.
+If you want support all devices and make sure to boot you system in different PCs just copy everything to `/usr/lib/firmware`

 Compile and install Linux kernel and it's modules using `PKGFILE`

 **Note:** `config` file for linux kernel contain minimal default parametrs for fast compilation and EFI support.
-If you desire change it you need unpack `linux-5.16.9.tar.xz` folder, copy `config` files as hidden `.config` run `make menuconfig` change or set options, quit, save new `.config` file and replace `config` file in `\sources\packages\linux` folder:
+If you desire change it you need unpack `linux-5.16.9.tar.xz` folder, copy `config` file as hidden `.config` run `make menuconfig` change or set kernel options, quit, save new `.config` file and replace `config` file in `\sources\packages\linux` folder:

 ````
 cd /sources